2025–26 TCU Horned Frogs men's basketball team

-The 2025–26 TCU Horned Frogs men's basketball team represents Texas Christian University during the 2025–26 NCAA Division I men's basketball season.
-The Horned Frogs, led by tenth-year head coach Jamie Dixon, play their home games at Schollmaier Arena located in Fort Worth, Texas as a member of the Big 12 Conference.
+The 2025–26 TCU Horned Frogs men's basketball team represented Texas Christian University during the 2025–26 NCAA Division I men's basketball season.
+The Horned Frogs, led by tenth-year head coach Jamie Dixon, played their home games at Schollmaier Arena located in Fort Worth, Texas as a member of the Big 12 Conference.
+For the first time since the 2000-01 season, the Horned Frogs finished with a winning in-conference record.

 Previous season

 The Horned Frogs finished the 2024–25 season 16–16, 9–11 in Big 12 play to finish in a tie for ninth place.
 Due to a tiebreaker, as the No. 9 seed in the Big 12 tournament, they lost to Colorado in the first round.
-They did not receive any at-large bids to the post season NCAA basketball tournaments.
+They did not receive any at-large bids to the post-season NCAA basketball tournaments.